No drone zones

 Aerodromes include airports, heliports and seaplane bases or anywhere that aircraft take off and land.

-Parks Canada limits the use of both recreational and non-recreational drones in our national parks.
+Parks Canada limits the use of all aircraft, including both recreational and non-recreational drones in our national parks.
 However, a park superintendent may allow their use in some cases.
 If you want to fly a drone in a national park, contact Parks Canada first.

 Rules for drones are not the same in all countries.
 Flying drones across international borders is not permitted.
 An approval to operate in Canada is not valid in any other country.
 Always check a country’s aviation regulations before you fly in that country.